About The Project

 We want to hear from you

 The redevelopment of Baltic Wharf is an exciting opportunity to deliver a dynamic new scheme to suit the current and future needs of a growing community.
-The opportunity to submit feedback on first consultation has now closed, and any comments will be reviewed ready for a second consultation in autumn 2022.
+The opportunity to submit feedback on first consultation has now closed.

 We'd love to hear from you if you would like to express an initial interest in any future commercial/retail/office space.
 Please fill out the form and we will be in touch.